genome/ptero-apis/workflow.md

 - respond with the Location header set to the newly created workflow
 - build the entire workflow tree in the status database
 - top level inputs stored in the IO backend
-- compile and submit a net to core (deferred)
+- compile and submit a net to petri service (deferred)
     - including initial start token

 Errors: